 I have been distant for the past few months and I have missed sharing my posts and ideas with you all.
 Life has been challenging, busy and very different for me recently.
-I have not been myself and have had a lot of growing to do.
-I knew this year would be a big year for change but WOW !!! … I never expected the change to be this rapid.
+I have not been myself and have had a lot of growing to … Continue reading Soul Searching: The search for me and Why you should too

 It’s been a great year so far regardless of the fact that I had my down-to-earth moments.

 I am convinced that I wasn’t who and what I used to be because I’ve come to see few changes and improvements and i guess so have you.
 We learn from our every challenges.
 When you look back at how God’s been grateful and graceful in the past, it gives you faith for the future.

 If you’re bored with life, if you don’t get up every morning with a burning desire to do things—you don’t have enough goals –Lou Holtz

 It feels good to know we’ve entered a New Year filled with much glaring and amazing things to do and challenges to face and yes it also come with victories!
 I’ve come to realize that creating and monitoring goals for yourself, is one of the most effective, entertaining and interesting ways of improving who you are.